fernando2393-UC3M/Distributed-Systems/ssdd_assignment_100346043_100303552/README.txt

         - UNSUBSCRIBE <topic>
         - QUIT (to finalize the execution)

-    - In case of wanted to go back to the pre-deployment stage write "make clean" in the command line.
+    - In case of wanted to go back to the pre-deployment stage write "make clean" in the command line

-    - To regenerate the files from the .x file, execute "rpcgen -a -N -M storage.x", but not recommended since the server class will be enterely erased, so it has to be written again
+    - To regenerate the files from the .x file, execute "rpcgen -a -N -M storage.x", but not recommended since the server class will be entirely erased, so it has to be written again